Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Production at an industrial company:

-• Normal: 1000 units/day with fully automated production
+• Normal: 1000 units/day with fully automated manufacturing

-• MVO: 700 units/day with reduced quality checks (only stages 1+2, not stage 3) and manual packaging
+• MVO: 700 units/day with reduced quality inspection (only level 1+2, not level 3) and manual packaging

-• What is eliminated: Stage 3 quality checks, automated packaging
+• What is dropped: Level-3 quality inspection, automated packaging

 • What remains: Core production, basic quality control